mui/material-ui/docs/data/base/components/select/select.md

 A select is a UI element that gives users a list of options to choose from.

-MUI Base offers a components to replace the native HTML `<select>` tag: Unstyled Select.
+Base UI offers a components to replace the native HTML `<select>` tag: Unstyled Select.
 It also includes Unstyled Option for creating the options on the list, and Unstyled Option Group for grouping those options.

 {{"demo": "UnstyledSelectIntroduction.js", "defaultCodeOpen": false, "bg": "gradient"}}